Ceri-Jane/milestone-project-two/TESTING.md

 **Solution:**
 To address this, I implemented a platform check in JavaScript to detect iOS devices and then adjusted the event handling.
 Specifically:
 - Added a function to detect if the user is on iOS.
-- Applied a custom **long-press timer using `touchstart` and `touchend` events**, while preventing the default iOS behavior that interfered with the gesture.
+- Applied a custom **long-press timer using `touchstart` and `touchend` events**, while preventing the default iOS behaviour that interfered with the gesture.